EV-OD/nepaliDate/DOCUMENTATION.md

 *   Dynamically displays the request URL and allows users to send the request (with the API key in headers).
 *   Shows the API response status code and the JSON response body.
 *   Uses `react-hook-form`, `zod`, ShadCN components (including `RadioGroup` for endpoint selection, `Input` for API key).
-*   Inherits SEO metadata from `layout.tsx`.
+*   This page does not export its own `metadata` or `generateMetadata` function due to being a client component.
+It inherits metadata from `layout.tsx`.
 On-page H1 and descriptions are optimized for "API Playground," "Nepali Calendar API," and "Bikram Sambat."

 ##### Key Page Content (for SEO Analysis):
 *   **Route:** `/api-playground`